 Erased Lynching Series

-No artwork can address the horror of Lynching in the United States, nor the lasting trauma of lynching on African-American communities and families across this nation.
-However, Gonzales-Day authored a detailed historical account of the history of Lynching in California in order to expand the number of known cases in the state from 50 to over 350 as well as draw attention to a region of the nation that is not normally associated with lynching.
+No artwork can address the horror of Lynching in the United States, nor the lasting trauma of lynching on African-American communities and families across the nation.
+The project also included a written text which detailed many cases of lynching in the State of California and expanded the number of known cases in the state from 50, to over 350, as well as draw attention to a region of the nation that is not normally associated with lynching.
 “Lynching in the West: 1850-1935” (A John Hope Franklin Center Book), was published by Duke University Press in 2006.

 The third component of this multi-year interdisciplinary project was a series of photographs begun in 2002 in which Gonzales-Day went to visit and photograph sites where lynchings took place, or may have taken place, in California.
 The resulting work came to be known as the “Searching for California Hang Trees” series, which sought to emphasize another kind of erasure or absence and as a personal journey to memorialize a history that has been all but overlooked, not only for the killing of Latino/as, and other persons of color, but that the race of the victims may have contributed to the lack of memorials and/or the amount of historical documentation available.